 However, this changed for first responders in 2019.
 While other workers remain under the original restrictions, first responders can now successfully claim workers' compensation benefits for PTSD that develops as a result of accumulated psychological trauma over time, meaning such trauma is now seen as an occupational disease.

 Previously, claims based on the cumulative effects of multiple traumatic experiences weren't accepted, even if those experiences collectively led to severe mental health concerns.
-This older standard continues to apply to all Washington State workers except those classified as first responders.
+The older standard continues to apply to all Washington State workers except those classified as first responders.

 Washington State recognizes the unique challenges first responders face through limited statutory exceptions.
 Under recent legislation, first responders benefit from a "rebuttable presumption" that PTSD is work-related.